Jane R. Zucker, MD, MSc

 Dr. Zucker started with the CDC in 1990 as an Epidemic Intelligence Service Officer in the Malaria Branch, Division of Parasitic Diseases.
 In 1996, she was assigned to the United Nations Children's Fund (UNICEF) to oversee their global polio eradication initiative.
 She joined the Bureau of Immunization as Medical Director in 2000.

 Dr. Zucker received her MD degree from the Mount Sinai School of Medicine and her MSc degree in Epidemiology from the Harvard School of Public Health.
 She completed her internal medicine residency at Kings County Hospital/SUNY Downstate and her Infectious Diseases fellowship at the Beth Israel, Brigham and Women's Hospital and Dana Farber Cancer Institute program in Boston.
-Dr. Zucker is board certified in internal medicine and infection diseases and is a Fellow in the Infectious Disease Society of America.
+Dr. Zucker is board certified in internal medicine and infectious diseases and is a Fellow in the Infectious Diseases Society of America.
 She is widely published in peer-reviewed medical journals.